-- Practise reading lots of different texts in English by, for example, reading English websites, newspapers or magazines look for subjects in English that interest you and subjects that you are studying in school or college. - Use graded readers, which are books specially written for B2 level learners of English. - Try to understand the meaning of words you don't know.
+- Practise reading lots of different types and lengths of text in English by, for example, reading English websites, newspapers or magazines - look for subjects in English that interest you and subjects that you are studying in school or college. - Practise checking references, eg in academic journals, and reading different styles of text, eg formal, academic, neutral. - Try to understand the meaning of words you don't know.
 Look at the whole sentence, the paragraph and the context and try to think of possible meanings of the word.
 After you finish reading the paragraph or the whole text, check the meanings of the words in the dictionary. - Practise highlighting words or phrases that you think are important for your answer.
 You can use a highlighter pen to highlight parts of the texts or questions in the exam, if you want to.